Chronomap/Knuqull/README.md

 *New 3D printing files with a shorter handle for more printer compatibility were provided by l2yuk3n's buddy and l2yuk3n who asked to be credited as "online friendly peoples," many thanks to them!*

+*There are untested "Wider Port" files for 3D printing and CNC-ing*
+- These files have more room beneath the PCB and a taller (and slightly wider) USB port to (hopefully) allow a pro-micro QAZ pcb to be used

-Additional parts needed:
+**Additional parts needed:**
 - Integrated QAZ PCB and [Qull plate](https://github.com/CoffeeBreakKeyboards/Qull-Documentation)
 - 4 M2 screws
   - 4 M2x4mm heatset inserts (if 3D Printing)
 - 4 3/4" feet (cork or rubber)

-**There are untested "Wider Port" files for 3D printing and CNC-ing**

- These files have more room beneath the PCB and a taller (and slightly wider) USB port to (hopefully) allow a pro-micro QAZ pcb to be used

 ## QA Notes
 - Careful with flexible plates as bottoming out becomes an issue